Data protection risks for customer database data in sales and service

 Customer database data in sales and service is a valuable asset for companies.
 It contains personal information such as names, addresses, contact details and purchase histories, which can be used for targeted customer contact and individual support.
 However, there are considerable data protection risks involved in handling this data.
 Violations of the General Data Protection Regulation (GDPR) or other national regulations can lead to high fines and damage to your image.
-We show you how you can avoid typical data protection risks.
+We will show you how you can avoid typical data protection risks.
 The linked checklist makes it easier to analyze the risks associated with personal data.

 Insufficient consent